 - Individuals who are a “knowledgeable employee” of a private fund.

-- Holders of certain certificates, credentials, or designations.
+- Holders of specific certificates, credentials, or designations.
 For example, Series 7, Series 82, or Series 65 license holders.

 A fund or company would need to determine that you qualify.
-This typically involves asking you to complete a questionnaire, but you may need to provide supporting documentation such as credit reports, financial statements, and tax reports.
+This typically involves asking you to complete a questionnaire, but you may need to provide supporting documentation such as financial statements, W2s, and tax reports.

-Now, we’ll start to delve into Fundrise alternatives, but we’ll begin with platforms that are open to non-accredited investors.
+Now, we’ll delve into the best Fundrise alternatives, but we’ll begin with platforms open to non-accredited investors.

 RealtyMogul is a straightforward platform to use, where you can analyze the provided research, including pictures and videos.
-You can also ask questions before making an investment.
+You can also ask questions before investing.

 Although the minimum investment isn’t as low as the basic Fundrise tiers, you can access RealtyMogul REITs from $5,000.